Career Timeline of Freddie Freeman: Major Achievements and Milestones

 In 2018, Freddie Freeman was selected to his third All-Star game as the National League's starting first baseman and accepted an invitation to participate in the Home Run Derby.

 In 2019, Freddie Freeman was selected as the National League starter at first base in the Major League Baseball All-Star Game.
-It was his second consecutive start and fourth All-Star Game selection overall.
+This was his second consecutive start and fourth All-Star Game selection overall.

-In 2020, Freddie Freeman won a second Silver Slugger Award and was named the NL MVP.
-He was also voted the Baseball Digest MLB Player of the Year, Baseball America Player of the Year, MLBPA Player's Choice Player of the Year, and MLBPA Player's Choice NL Outstanding Player.
+In 2020, Freddie Freeman's outstanding offensive performance earned him a second Silver Slugger Award and the NL MVP title.
+He was also recognized as Baseball Digest MLB Player of the Year, Baseball America Player of the Year, MLBPA Player's Choice Player of the Year, MLBPA Player's Choice NL Outstanding Player, and received the National League Hank Aaron Award.

-On October 12, 2021, Freddie Freeman hit a game-winning solo home run in the bottom of the eighth inning of a tied National League Division Series game four against the Milwaukee Brewers, allowing the Braves to advance to the National League Championship Series.
+On October 12, 2021, Freddie Freeman hit a game-winning solo home run in the bottom of the eighth inning during game four of the National League Division Series against the Milwaukee Brewers.
+The home run broke a 4–4 tie and allowed the Braves to advance to the National League Championship Series.

 In 2021, the Atlanta Braves won the World Series.
-After the victory, Freddie Freeman entered free agency and eventually signed with the Los Angeles Dodgers.
+Following this victory, Freddie Freeman entered free agency and subsequently signed a six-year, $162 million contract with the Los Angeles Dodgers.

 March 18, 2022: Signed with the Los Angeles Dodgers

-On March 18, 2022, Freddie Freeman signed a six-year, $162 million contract with the Los Angeles Dodgers, returning to Southern California.
+On March 18, 2022, Freddie Freeman signed a six-year, $162 million contract with the Los Angeles Dodgers, returning to his Southern California home.

-On April 8, 2022, Freddie Freeman made his debut for the Dodgers, batting second and going 1-3 with a walk against the Colorado Rockies.
+On April 8, 2022, Freddie Freeman made his debut for the Dodgers, batting second in the lineup and going 1–3 with a walk against the Colorado Rockies.

 April 18, 2022: Silver Slugger Award Presentation and First Home Run as a Dodger

-On April 18, 2022, before a game against the Atlanta Braves, Freddie Freeman was presented with his 2021 Silver Slugger Award.
-In the game, he hit his first home run as a Dodger against his former team.
+On April 18, 2022, Freddie Freeman was presented with his 2021 Silver Slugger Award before a game against the Atlanta Braves at Dodger Stadium, with Braves manager Brian Snitker and hitting coach Kevin Seitzer attending.
+In the game, Freeman hit his first home run as a Dodger in his first career at-bat against his former team.

 On May 18, 2023, Freddie Freeman hit his 300th career home run, a grand slam off of Génesis Cabrera of the St. Louis Cardinals.

-On May 20, 2024, Freddie Freeman hit his sixth career grand slam against pitcher Slade Cecconi of the Arizona Diamondbacks.
+On May 20, 2024, Freddie Freeman hit his sixth career grand slam against pitcher Slade Cecconi of the Arizona Diamondbacks during a game.

 2024: World Series MVP

-In 2024, Freddie Freeman won the World Series MVP after setting a record for consecutive World Series games with a home run, including the first walk-off grand slam in World Series history.
+In 2024, Freddie Freeman won the World Series MVP.
+He also set a record for consecutive World Series games with a home run, including the first walk-off grand slam in World Series history.